Skip to main content

 On iPhone and iPad

-To turn a photo of clothing into a design featuring a virtual model wearing similar clothing:
+To turn clothing photos into a design that shows a Virtual Model wearing the clothes:

 (Video shows Photoroom on iPhone.
 AI-generation is speeded up.)